ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/load-balance-and-failover.dotnet.markdown

     * Failover: In case of a failure, the client will try the next node in the round robin order.

   * `FastestNode`
-    * Load-balance: Each client _Read_ request will go to the fastest node.
+    * Load-balance: _Read_ request will go to the fastest node.
       The fastest node is determined by a [Speed Test](../../client-api/cluster/speed-test).
     * Failover: In case of a failure, speed test will be triggered again and in the meantime, the client will use the _preferred node_.
 {PANEL/}